-I talk about COMC a lot on TikTok, and I’m often met with questions about “why don’t you buy/sell on eBay?”
+I talk about COMC and flipping sports cards a lot on TikTok, and I’m often met with questions about “why don’t you buy/sell on eBay?”

 On one hand, I do, just not as much on COMC.
 But on the other, few people know just how closely intertwined COMC is with eBay.